 Certification for BMI monitoring is a three-part process- in entails two classroom training sessions at the FNFSR Office in Woodstock–Introduction to Water Quality and Introduction to Benthic Macroinvertebrates– and one field certification session at Seven Bends State Park.

 Parts One and Two of BMI training can be completed virtually in preparation for the in-person field certification.
 If you are interested in pursuing a hybrid training, please contact [email protected] for links to the online training resources.

 ABOUT OUR COMMUNITY SCIENCE MONITORING PROGRAM

 Volunteer monitors collect and analyze data about these small insects living in streams twice per year, in the spring and fall.
+The sampling process takes two people, and about two hours to complete.
 This data is then compiled through the Virginia Save Our Streams database, where it is shared with the Virginia Department of Environmental Quality (DEQ) for use in tracking progress of efforts to improve impaired areas, identifying areas for future DEQ monitoring.
 This data will also be used by Friends of the North Fork to educate the community about the health of the river.

 Because volunteer monitors visit the same site at around the same time twice per year, they are extremely valuable for noting year-to-year changes, and can be the first to catch issues and identify pollution problems that may otherwise go unnoticed.
-If you are interested in becoming a certified Benthic Macroinvertebrate Monitor for Friends and the Izaak Walton League, sign up for the training above or email our volunteer coordinator at [email protected]
+If you are interested in becoming a certified Benthic Macroinvertebrate Monitor for Friends and the Izaak Walton League, sign up for the training above or email [email protected].

 If you want to find out more about monitoring and trainings, and how you can make a difference right near your own home or other by places you love in the North Fork watershed, contact our BMI Program Lead, Daisy Blakely, by email: [email protected]